 What to Do After a Distracted Driving Car Accident

-If you are in a car accident on I-10, and the other driver was distracted, there are several steps you can take immediately after the accident, if possible, such as:
+If you are in a car accident on I-10, and you believe the accident occurred because of a distracted driver, there are several steps you can take immediately after the accident.
+When possible, you should:

-- Report that you believe the other party was distracted
+- Report that you believe distracted driving caused the crash

 Proving the Other Driver Was Distracted